Chart Color Schemes

 Callala Bay - Currarong ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Callala Bay-Currarong showed cultural diversity below average, with 84.1% born in Australia, 92.9% citizens, and 94.6% speaking English only at home.
-Christianity was the predominant religion, comprising 55.0%.
-Judaism's representation stood out at 0.3%, higher than Rest of NSW's 0.1%.
+Callala Bay-Currarong, as per the census conducted on 9 August 2016, showed a cultural diversity below average with 84.1% of its population born in Australia, 92.9% being citizens, and 94.6% speaking English only at home.
+Christianity was found to be the main religion, comprising 55.0% of people in Callala Bay-Currarong.
+However, Judaism showed an overrepresentation with 0.3%, compared to the regional average of 0.1%.

 Frequently Asked Questions - Diversity